AV-Text/AVX/README.md

 | **Blueprint-Blue** *(github.com/kwonus/blueprint-blue)*<br/>[./Blueprint-Blue-Lib](https://github.com/kwonus/blueprint-blue/tree/main/Blueprint-Blue-Lib) | null-terminated text                                         | json-formatted text [blueprint]<br/>*(null-terminated text)* |
 | **NUPhone** *(github.com/kwonus/NUPhone)*<br/>[./PhonemeEmbeddings](https://github.com/kwonus/NUPhone) | C# Classes/Methods                                           | C# Classes/Methods                                           |

-**Figure-2**: AVX-Framework input and output definition and repository details [revision #3C02]
+**Figure 2**: AVX-Framework input and output definition and repository details [revision #3C02]

 ### Blueprint-Blue Internals

 Blueprint-Blue is an in-process .NET 8 assembly.
 It uses standard C# interfaces for parameters and the return types.
 However, the assembly also obfuscates calls to a native Rust library to parse the specialized Quelle grammar into a JSON parse tree.
-The relationship to the [Rust] Pinshot-blue library is shown in Figure 1.
+The relationship to the [Rust] [Pinshot-blue library](https://github.com/kwonus/pinshot-blue) is shown in Figure 1.
 Once a parse tree [JSON text] is converted into the Blueprint-Blue object framework, it is returned to the AV-Engine for further processing.
+The OO model/blueprint is depicted in Figure 3-1.

 ![](QCommand.png)